Cheryl C. Durwin

 Recent Conference Presentations:

-Every semester, students can register for PSY 197 (Research Internship) for up to three credits.
-PSY 197 is a great opportunity to gain first-hand experience in how research is conducted.
+Every semester, students can register for PSY 197 (Research Internship) for up to three credits or PSY 467 (Laboratory Practicum in Psychological Research-3 cr).
+PSY197 is a great opportunity to gain first-hand experience in how research is conducted.
 Students enrolled in PSY 197 may be responsible for a variety of duties, depending on the project, such as developing stimulus materials, data collection, test administration, organizing data and files, and helping with data entry and analysis.
+Students who enroll in PSY 467 typically have already completed PSY 197 with me and serve as a lab manager, helping to oversee the project and train other researchers.

-If you are interested in enrolling in PSY 197, please email me during the registration period or during add/drop to inquire about current and upcoming research projects.
+If you are interested in enrolling in PSY 197 or 467, please email me during the registration period or during add/drop to inquire about current and upcoming research projects and arrange an appointment for an informal interview.

 Independent Study / Undergraduate Honors Thesis / Master's Thesis: